-NCE: The extent to which the intervention is in line with leads with the expectations of the beneficiaries. ocal and national policies a and Do as fo llov vs to calculate the total score for this quality criterion: At le least one 'C, no 'D' = C; at least one 'D' = D east one 'A', no 'C ' or 'D' = A; two , A В C D Apprais al o f RELEVANCE: total score / 1.
-What 1.
-What is the current degree of relevance of the intervention? ✓ A Clearly still anchored in national policies and the Belgian strategy, meets the commitments on aid effectiveness, extremely relevant for the needs of the target group. В Still embedded in national policies and the Belgian strate explicitly so), relatively compatible with the commitment the needs of the target group. s on aid effective ness, rele C A few questions on consistency with national policies and effectiveness or relevance.
-D Contradictions with national policies and the Belgian straeffectiveness; doubts arise as to the relevance vis-à-vis th required.
-2. Is the int ervention logic as currently designed still the good one?
-A Clear and well-structured intervention logic; vertical logic coherent; appropriate indicators; risks and hypotheses cl intervention exit strategy in place (if applicable). ~ В Appropriate intervention logic even though it could need hierarchy of objectives, indicators, risks and hypotheses. certain i mproven nent in te rms of C Problems pertaining to the intervention logic could affect and its capacity to control and evaluate progress; improve ın interve ention D The intervention logic is faulty and requires an in-depth in possibly come to a good end. review for r the inte ervention to interver ntio NCY OF IMPLEMENTATION TO DATE: A measure of hon (funds, expertise, time, etc.) are converted in results. vs to calculate the total score for this quality criterion: At least one 'C, no 'D' = C; at least one 'D' = D east one 'A', no 'C ' or 'D' = A; two Apprais al o f EFFICIENCY: total score A B С D 1.
-To wh nat e extent have the inputs (finances, HR, goods & equipment) been ma naged co rrectly?
-A All inputs are available in time and within budget limits. ✓ Most inputs are available within reasonable time and do not require considerable budgetary adjustments.
-Yet, there is still a certain margin for improvement possible.
+1. RELEVANCE : The extent to which the intervention is in line with local and national policies and priorities as well as with the expectations of the beneficiaries.
+Do as follows to calculate the total score for this quality criterion: At least one 'A', no 'C' or 'D' = A; two 'B's = B; at least one 'C, no 'D' = C; at least one 'D' = D B C Appraisal of RELEVANCE: total score 1.
+What is the current degree of relevance of the intervention?
+Clearly still anchored in national policies and the Belgian strategy, meets the commitments A on aid effectiveness, extremely relevant for the needs of the target group.
+Still embedded in national policies and the Belgian strategy (even though not always explicitly so), relatively compatible with the commitments on aid effectiveness, relevant for B the needs of the target group.
+A few questions on consistency with national policies and the Belgian strategy, aid С effectiveness or relevance.
+Contradictions with national policies and the Belgian strategy, the commitments on aid effectiveness; doubts arise as to the relevance vis-à-vis the needs.
+Major changes are required.
+2. Is the intervention logic as currently designed still the good one?
+Clear and well-structured intervention logic; vertical logic of objectives is achievable and coherent; appropriate indicators; risks and hypotheses clearly identified and managed; A intervention exit strategy in place (if applicable).
+Appropriate intervention logic even though it could need certain improvement in terms of B hierarchy of objectives, indicators, risks and hypotheses.

+С Problems pertaining to the intervention logic could affect performance of an intervention and its capacity to control and evaluate progress; improvements required.
+D The intervention logic is faulty and requires an in-depth review for the intervention to possibly come to a good end.

+2. EFFICIENCY OF IMPLEMENTATION TO DATE : A measure of how economically resources of the intervention (funds, expertise, time, etc.) are converted in results.

+Do as follows to calculate the total score for this quality criterion: At least one 'A', no 'C' or 'D' = A; two 'B's = B; at least one 'C, no 'D' = C; at least one 'D' = D